mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-out-loud.markdown

 even if the reason is that you are trying to avoid being embarrassed because you do not really understand the story.

-In my experience this happens to team members that understand stories when applying Planning Poker.
+In my experience, even people that would understand stories during Planning Poker do miss the opportunity to understand stories when Planning Poker is not applied.
 I believe that there are two ways of explaining why these team members understand better by Planning Poker.